anthonyjn08/witness_the_fitness_v1/README.md

 ### **Homepage**
 The landing page has a background image which presents a fitness feel to the site.
 There is a message to join one of the availlable classes and also a shopw now button so users can easily navigate to the classes on offer.

+### **Classes**
+The classes page shows the classes on offer.
+It consists of a grid in rows of 4 cards.
+There is an image, category and price for each class on show.
+Users can click on a choosen class which will open up a more detailed page for that class.

+### **Class Detail**
+The class detail page is accessed when users click on a class in the classes view.
+This page has a large image for the class, the class category, price and a description of the class.
+Users can adjust the quantity they would like to purchase to a maximum limit of 5.
+There are also buttons to keep shopping and return to the classes page or to add the class to the bag in their chosen quantity.
+Adding an item to the bag reveals a toast popup which displays a message, highlights what's in the bag and a button to navigate to the checkout page.

+### **Trainers**
+The trainers page shows the different trainers on the site and their sport category.
+It is presented in a card like view with a grid of 3 per row.
+As more trainers are added I would update this to display in rows of 4 to fit in with the styling on the rest of the site.

+### **Trainer Detail**
+The trainer detail page is opened when a user clicks on a trainer in the trainers view.
+This view displays a larger image of the trainer, name, sport category and their bio.

 ## **Future Features**

 There are some features I would like to add to the site in the future.
 I actually intend to try and develop this further into a fully functioning website although, when I do this, the inital focus will be just on personal training.